vanderbilt-redcap/port_project_to_remote_redcap/README.md

 Additionally, you may be limited by the remote server's file upload settings (by default, the File Repository has "unlimited" capacity but individual files are limited to 128MB).

 Migration of data to an _earlier_ version of REDCap is not explicitly supported and may have unexpected behavior.
-Cloud storage of files on is not supported, whether on the local on remote REDCap instances (the latter may work, but this is entirely untested).
+Cloud storage of files is not _explicitly_ supported whether on the local or remote REDCap instances (the latter may work, but this is entirely untested).